BCom National Income of India Notes Study Material

 CONCEPT OF NATIONAL INCOME

-In broad spectrum, National Income refers to the money value of all final goods and services produced by resident of a country while working both with in and outside the domestic territory of the country in a accounting year.
-It also include net factor income from abroad.
-To be more precise, it is sum of the domestic factor income and the net factor income from abroad.
+In the broad-spectrum, National Income refers to the money value of all final goods and services produced by residents of a country while working both within and outside the domestic territory of the country in an accounting year.
+It also includes net factor income from abroad.
+To be more precise, it is the sum of the domestic factor income and the net factor income from abroad.

 DEFINITIONS OF NATIONAL INCOME